House of Wisdom: Al-Ma'mun's reign

 Al-Ma'mun was personally involved in the daily life of the House of Wisdom, regularly visiting its scholars and inquiring about their activities.
 He would also participate in and arbitrate academic debates.
 One of the reasons that al-Ma'mun loved the pursuit of knowledge was said to be from a dream that he once had.
 In the dream, he was said to have been visited by Aristotle, where they had a discussion on what was good.
-Inspired by Aristotle, al-Ma'mun regularly initiated discussion sessions and seminars among experts in Kalām; Kalām being an art of philosophical debate, which al-Ma'mun carried on from his Persian tutor, Ja’far.
+Inspired by Aristotle, al-Ma'mun regularly initiated discussion sessions and seminars among experts in Kalām; Kalām being an art of philosophical debate, which al-Ma'mun carried on from his Persian tutor, Ja'far.
 During such debates, scholars would discuss their fundamental Islamic beliefs and doctrines in an open, intellectual atmosphere.
 He would often organize groups of sages, from the Bayt al-Hikma, into major research projects to satisfy his own intellectual curiosities.
 For example, he commissioned the mapping of the world, the confirmation of data from the Almagest and the deduction of the real size of the Earth (see section on the main activities of the House).
 He also promoted Egyptology and personally participated in excavations at the pyramids of Giza.
-Al-Ma’mun built the first astronomical observatories in Baghdad, and he was also the first ruler to fund, and monitor, the progress of major research projects involving teams of scholars and scientists.
-His greatest legacy to science is that he was the first ruler to fund "big science".
+Al-Ma'mun built the first astronomical observatories in Baghdad, and he was also the first ruler to fund and monitor the progress of major research projects involving teams of scholars and scientists.
+In this way he was the first ruler to fund "big science".